Veterans Addiction Overview

 While on active duty, military servicemembers endure a lot of high-stress experiences, especially deployment and combat exposure.
 After they leave duty, veterans often experience issues readjusting to civilian life.

-Many veterans struggle with posttraumatic stress disorder (PTSD), some of them experience homelessness, and many of them turn to alcohol, nicotine, or other drugs to cope.
+Many veterans struggle with posttraumatic stress disorder (PTSD), some experience homelessness, and many turn to alcohol, nicotine, or other drugs to cope.

 6.2% of veterans (1.3 million people) had a substance use disorder (SUD) in 2019.